mstrenz/taurus-load/README.md

 # Docker container for load testing websites
 This will run a low(5), medium(15) and high(25) load test for 3 minutes based off variable passed through at runtime.
+Results are available in a /results folder.

 Pass/Fail criteria:
 average response time under Low Load of under 10s for 10s